Gail Neall: Olympics

 Neall initially contested the lead in the butterfly leg with Bartz and Vidali, taking the lead in the second 50 metres of the first stroke after the two Americans had led in the first lap.
 Neall turned at the end of the butterfly in first place in a time of 1 m 8.64 s.
 She extended her lead to a bodylength at the end of the backstroke leg, before going into the breaststroke, her weakest leg.
 Despite being expected to falter in the breaststroke, Neall managed to maintain parity, and still narrowly led at the change into freestyle with a split of 3 m 55.51 s, having repelled attack by Cliff and Bartz.
-Cliff attacked in the first half of the freestyle leg and took a narrow lead at the final turn, before Neall fought back to draw level with 30 meters to go.
+Cliff attacked in the first half of the freestyle leg and took a narrow lead at the final turn, before Neall fought back to draw level with 30 metres to go.
 The pair stroked in tandem for the next ten metres before Neall drew away to win in a time of 5 m 02.97 s.
 It was a new world record, and improved on her personal best by 7 seconds as the top four finishers all lowered the world record.
 Neall had defeated Cliff by 0.60 s.
 Novella Calligaris took bronze, 1.02 s in arrears.

 Her victory from lane seven was emulated by Australia's two other female individual swimming gold medallists at Munich: Shane Gould and Beverley Whitfield had won the 200-metre individual medley and 200-metre breaststroke from lane seven.

 In the 200-metre butterfly event, Neall qualified for the final, scraping in as the slowest qualifier after posting a time of 2 m 23.21 s to place third in her heat.
 In the final, she was unable to challenge the winner, Karen Moe, from the United States, who broke her own world record.
 Neall came seventh in a time of 2 m 21.88 s, more than five seconds outside the medals.